diceid/sample-issuer-app/README.md

 The purpose of this application is to provide a quick-start on how to use DICE APIs for creating and issuing Verifiable Credentials

-The sample Issuer application demonstrates the capability of Issuer APIs available on DICE platform, which can be used to issue credential.

 ## Pre-requisite
 Different stakeholders involved are: